Problems between Agency & Client: Solutions?

 Introduction

 A strong client-agency relationship is the backbone of successful marketing campaigns.
 However, misunderstandings and misalignments can strain this partnership, leading to dissatisfaction and suboptimal results.
-This blog delves into common challenges and offers solutions to help businesses and agencies work harmoniously towards shared goals.
+This blog delves into common challenges and offers solutions to help businesses and agencies work harmoniously towards shared goals, focusing on problems between agency & client.
+For more on building successful campaigns, you might find our article on effective marketing strategies helpful.

-Here are some frequent issues that arise in marketing agency-client relationships:
+Here are some frequent issues that arise in marketing agency-client relationships, highlighting common problems between agency & client:

 Example: A client expected a 50% increase in website traffic within three months, but the agency focused on brand awareness campaigns without defining traffic-specific KPIs upfront.